ErikBPF/nstech-mdm-technical-test/README.md

 - **Republish results**:
   - If the CNPJ is valid, re-publish the record to a "success" Kafka topic.
   - If invalid, publish an error message to a separate "error" Kafka topic.
-- **Deploy** the solution on a local Kubernetes cluster (e.g., Minikube, k3s, or any local alternative) using a custom Helm chart.
 - **Documentation & Automation**: Include a brief `README.md` and a `Makefile` to streamline common tasks (build, test, deploy).
+- **(Desireble) Deploy** the solution on a local Kubernetes cluster (e.g., Minikube, k3s, or any local alternative) using a custom Helm chart.

 ---